ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Section limitation

-The Section (`Section`) limitation specifies whether the user has access to content within a specific Section.
+The Section (`Section`) limitation specifies whether the user has access to content within a specific section.

 This limitation can be used as a role limitation.